 Altered Mental Status

-Its 3 am on Saturday.
-The nurse lets you know about the new patient in room 19 that was just sent over from the local nursing home with a chief complaint of "AMS".
-She's 87 years old, bed-bound and minimally verbal.
-Her chart shows a history of multi-infarct dementia, schizoaffective disorder, alcoholism and probable narcotic dependence.
-Though you're way too professional to ever say this out loud, in the back of your mind you're thinking, "how on earth would anyone know?"
+It’s 3 am on Saturday.
+The nurse lets you know about the new patient that was just sent over from the local nursing home with a chief complaint of “AMS”.
+She’s 87 years old, bed-bound and minimally verbal.
+A quick review of the EMS sheet and nursing home paperwork show a history of diabetes, multi-infarct dementia, schizoaffective disorder, seizure disorder and chronic abdominal pain.

 Upon completion of this self-study module, you should be able to: